Where a Week in Summer Grows into a Lifetime of Belonging

 Additional programs can be added to enhance your week including Children at Play, Youth Connection and Sailing Adventures on the Anam Cara.

-Registration for Mini Weeks opens on April 12, 2025.
+Registration for Mini Weeks opens at 12-noon PT on Saturday, April 12, 2025.

 Other Summer Programs